This collection of things is mounted to the side of a work truck that parked in my local area recently. The clock really ticks.

 It can be helpful to notice all of this stuff.
 To really bring it out into the light and get to know it.
 To see the processes you often go through, and to become clearer on which ones you feel might support you most.

-So that you know what’s working for you (and when it tends to work best).
+you (and when it tends to work best).

 And so you can perhaps apply all of this more consciously, more mindfully, the next time you’re facing another important fork in your road.